timbod7/myc-scores-2/ts/ui/README.md

 ## Libraries

-The Protoapp UI does not specify any particular philosophy or libraries for building your applications.
+The Mycscores UI does not specify any particular philosophy or libraries for building your applications.
 It provides a minimal technical demonstration of ADLs typesafe RPC capabilities by implementing a simple message board system.

-Notably, Protoapp UI does not choose solutions for:
+Notably, Mycscores UI does not choose solutions for:

 - Themeing and component libraries
 - State management
 - Data fetching and caching
 - Client-side routing

 The `src/service` implementation of data fetching is lightweight and can be easily replaced with a fetching library of your choice.
-It is recommended to generate an API service from the `ApiRequests` struct in the protoapp.apis.ui module by writing a custom code generator in the Deno directory.
+It is recommended to generate an API service from the `ApiRequests` struct in the mycscores.apis.ui module by writing a custom code generator in the Deno directory.

 ## Development